rikschennink/conditioner/README.md

 # Conditioner

+Conditioner provides a straight forward Progressive Enhancement based solution for linking JavaScript modules or functionality to DOM elements.

-Declaratively link JavaScript modules to your elements and mount them based on contextual parameters like viewport size and element visibilty.
+Modules and functionality can be linked based on contextual parameters like viewport size and element visibilty making it your perfect Responsive Design companion.